Far East Tea Company Editorial Team About 7 min read

 The scenting process works by physical contact and humidity transfer.
 Freshly harvested jasmine buds — selected just as they are beginning to open, when fragrance output is highest — are mixed into the dried tea leaves in alternating layers.
 The jasmine releases its fragrance and some moisture into the tea leaves over six to twelve hours.
 The spent jasmine is then sieved out and the tea re-dried to remove the moisture the flowers introduced.
 Fresh jasmine is added for the next round.

-How many scenting rounds determine quality
+How the number of scenting rounds affects quality

 Entry-level jasmine tea receives one or two scenting rounds.
 The fragrance is present but faint.
-Standard commercial jasmine tea is typically three to five rounds.
+Standard commercial jasmine tea typically goes through three to five rounds.
 High-grade jasmine — including the rolled "jasmine pearls" style — goes through six, seven, or even more rounds, each adding depth without heaviness.
 The paradox of quality jasmine tea is that the finest versions contain fewer remaining flowers at the end: the fragrance is fully embedded in the leaf, requiring no visible flower petals as decoration.
 Abundant dried petals in the bag often signal lower-grade scenting where the fragrance has not fully transferred.

 Scented vs. flavored jasmine tea